Which Character Is Most Likely To Die In The

 Well, it's time for another mid-season finale of Pretty Little Liars.
 The writers have already said that "the Liars face off with their enemies in a chaotic fight that ends fatally," TVLine reported.
 But, even without that confirmation we could have guessed someone would die or get seriously injured.
 If we walk through the past mid-season finales, there is a pretty obvious formula — someone finds out too much and gets hurt or killed.

-As far as "A" or "Uber A" or "A.D." or whoever is concerned, a lot of people learned "too much" in this week's episode.
-Basically every character is a strong candidate for that fatal ending, but we've narrowed it down to the ones who should start savoring their breaths.
+As far as "A" or "Uber A" or "A.D." or whoever is concerned, a lot of people learned "too much" in last night's episode.
+Basically every character is a strong candidate for that fatal ending, but we've narrowed it down to the ones who should start savouring their breaths.
 We will be updating this post daily until the season 7A finale of Pretty Little Liars next week, so keep coming back to find out who we think is most likely to perish next.